cronomantic/ChooseYourDestiny/README_es.md

 ### SET flag_no TO RANDOM

-Almacena en el flag indicado un número aleatorio.
+Almacena en el flag indicado un número aleatorio entre 0 y 255.

 ### SET NOT flag_no